 Are You Living Vicariously Through Movie, Drama, or Game Characters?
-Why Shows or Games Can Sometimes Set Us Back in Growth (and How To Deal with That)
+Why Shows and Games Can Set Us Back in Growth (and How To Deal with That)

 Have you ever been addicted to watching a show or playing a game before?
 Have you ever thought about why you were (or are) addicted to it?

 Most people perceive addictions to shows or games to be a result of the enjoyment we get from watching or playing them.
 While this is indeed true, this is the surface-level reason.
 There is a reason, a deeper reason, as to why we enjoy doing these activities, and this reason may not be obvious at first sight.
 To illustrate what I mean, I’ll use a personal example.

 For the longest time ever, I was a big fan of romantic comedies (also known as rom-coms).
 I was never a fanatic, but I would gravitate toward such films if I ever watched movies.
 When watching action movies or TV dramas, I would be especially intrigued by the romance subplots, even if they weren’t the main highlights of the shows.

 I never thought much about this interest.
 I just thought it was a regular girl thing.
 I mean, there’s a reason why they call rom-com films chick flicks, right?
 Most girls adore the typical romance storyline where boy meets girl, boy and girl fall in love, both face obstacles in the course of their relationship and they eventually overcome them to be with one another.
 Marketers know it, film executives know it, and this is why rom-coms are released every year with great results, despite the fact that most share the same plot line and at times, the same actors.